 I don’t know about you, but teaching my children to read is the most harrowing thing about homeschooling.
 I will openly admit that I have no idea how to teach someone how to read, yet, five of my six are active readers (the sixth kid is still a toddler!)
 One of our favorite tools for teaching a child how to read are, you guess it, GAMES!
 Games that teach reading are plentiful so I’ve narrowed down a list of four to start with.

 is a game that my son really enjoyed when he was learning how to read.
-You can read a review I wrote of Pop For Sight Words 1 by clicking here.
-There are two Pop for Sight Words games now, the second game focusing on words that take greater reading skill.
-Not only are these games fun and easy-to-play, they’re on the less expensive side.
+There are two Pop for Sight Words games available, the second game focusing on words that take greater reading skill.
+Not only are these games fun and easy-to-play, they’re on the less expensive side

 Once a person learns how to read the key is to switch from decoding to comprehension.
 If someone doesn’t understand or remember what they read, why read?
 These Reading Comprehension Cubes are really cool, and they’re great for beginning to moderate readers, they even word with picture books and read-alouds.